Artemteben/course_work4/README.md

-# course_work4
+# Course Work 4

-This repository contains the code which get the information from hh.ru
+This repository contains the code that receives information about vacancies from the platform hh.ru, saves it to a file and allows you to work with it conveniently: add, filter, delete.

-run "the main.py"
+The language used for the project is python.
+***

+## Usage

+You can launch the project by running the "main" file.
+***

+## Authors

+- **Teben A.K.** - Author of the project